delvtech/drift/README.md

 Drift's internal caching means you don't need to wrap every contract call in a separate hook.
 You can perform multiple contract interactions within a single function or hook without worrying about redundant requests.
+Calls with the same parameters made in different hooks will share the same cache.

 #### Example Using React Query